malachi-iot/embr/test/esp-idf/serial-jtag/README.md

 Seems that one can't inhibit log output on one console without inhibiting it on the other [2]

 # 4. Conclusions

+## 4.1.
+ESP32C6

+ESP-IDF v5.1.4 does not output, although input does seem to work ESP-IDF v5.2.2 input and output works

 # References